Your AI Agent Should Read Your Notes Before Answering

 The value shows up in unexpected moments.
 Ask about a Kubernetes pattern and the hook surfaces an Obsidian note you wrote six months ago.
 Start debugging a tmux issue and it finds a memory from a previous session where you solved something similar.
 The agent doesn't just answer from its training data — it answers from your accumulated knowledge.

 The entire search pipeline is open source and runs locally.
 Ollama generates embeddings with nomic-embed-text. pgvector stores and searches vectors.
-Redis Stack does the same for agent-memory.
-The hook is 217 lines of stdlib Python.
+The hook is 233 lines of stdlib Python.
 Zero API calls, zero tokens consumed, zero billing in the retrieval path.
 The only cloud dependency is Claude itself interpreting the results.

-The two sources complement each other.
+The two sources complement each other even though they share an index.
 Obsidian holds curated, structured notes — architecture decisions, tool configurations, blog drafts.
 Agent-memory holds organic, session-derived insights — "this user prefers bun over npm", "the homelab uses Longhorn for storage", "tmux layouts need xdotool without --sync flags."
 Together they give the agent both your deliberate knowledge and your implicit patterns.

 Links